Prayas248/Production-API-Backend/readme.md

 ## Contributing

-We welcome contributions from the community!
+Contributions from the community are welcomed!
 Please follow these guidelines:

 ### Development Process
 1. Fork the repository